Vetpetmon/uBlock-residue-free/README.md

 ```
 https://raw.githubusercontent.com/Vetpetmon/uBlock-residue-free/main/regex-list.txt
 ```
+(A similar TLD blocklist is being used to combat spam on the SNAZpedia!)

 ## How to help
 Post an issue with a list of new filter rules or which ones to change, or fork this repository and make a PR with your contributions!